muchristian/react-news-app/README.md

 ## News-Feed

+React Frontend of a news web application

 ![Login](./public/login.png)
 ![Home](./public/home.png)
 ![Preference-settings](./public/preference-setting.png)

-React Frontend of a news web application

-## Execution Guide
+## Testing Guide

-To run the both Frontend, you can use the guideline below.
+Use the guideline below, to run this frontend application.

-### Requirements
+### Prerequisites

 - Have docker installed on Local environment.

+### Installation

+Create a folder and add in the files below

+1. Create an `.env` file, and use the provided configurations within the `env.example` file as a boilerplate.
-Create a `docker-compose.yml` file and add the following instructions
+2. Create a `docker-compose.yml` file, and paste the following configuration:

 ```shell
 version: "3.7"